DmitriyAngve/JS-Mapty/README.md

 # Mapty

-In this project I use Leaflet library, OOP concepts and Geolocation.
+In this project I use Leaflet library, OOP concepts and Geolocation API and local Storage.
-All added workout stored in local Storage

 <h3 align="center">About App:</h3>
 <div>- The user can add two types of workouts: running and cycling by clicking on the map</div>